 In the future, you may need to install expansion cards.
-The motherboard has three PCI slots and one Accelerated Graphics Port (AGP) slot.
+The motherboard has five standard PCI slots, one ASUS proprietary expansion slot, one Accelerated Graphics Port (AGP) slot, and a Communications and Networking Riser (CNR) slot.
 The following sub-sections describe the slots and the expansion cards that they support.